googlefonts/specimen-skeleton/README.md

 ## On using fonts

+You have two variables at your disposal, which will be generated when you run `yarn fontdata`.
+See the templates for some example on how to use them.

+### fontdata

+The `fontdata` variable containsall metadata from `_data/fontdata.json`.
+This file contains a list of all the fonts found in `src/fonts`, and offers the following variables per font:

+`name`, containing the font name (e.g. Bungee Regular) `selector`, the CSS selector to apply the font (e.g. bungee-regular) `style`, the suggested style of this font (e.g. regular)

+You can change the order of these fonts, so the font family tree makes sense when you loop over them in the specimen (e.g. light weights first, bold weights last).
+You can also rename the suggested style, which Specimen Skeleton tries to derive from the tfilename.
+You shouldn't change the selector though — this is used to apply the font in CSS, and to pick fonts from the `fonts` variable.

+You can specify which font is the "main" font (usually the "regular" style), by assigning its ID to the `main_id` variable.
+Note that counting starts at 0!

+### fonts

 The Specimen Skeleton loops over all fonts, and presents an object for each font with all data from the relevant `src/_data` files.
-You can loop over them, as the current example code does, or you can address them individually as you see fit.
-For example, instead of showing two character grids, one for ExampleFont Regular and one for ExampleFont Italic, you can render one grid and add a dropdown to toggle between regular and italic.

-This works best if you use fonts from the same family.
-Mixing fonts will get weird!
-(For example, the grid is created from the characters of one font — if the other doesn't contain the same characters, you'll get missing characters!)
+This `font` variable contains its charset, variable axes and variable instances.
+You can address these by their `selector` from the `fontdata` variable:

+`{{ fonts["bungee-regular"].charset }}`

 ## On using assets